-The mission of our residency program is to cultivate compassionate and competent emergency medicine specialists through a comprehensive training program that focuses on the development of strong clinical skills, teamwork, and a broad knowledge base with an emphasis on evidence- based medicine.
-Truman Medical Center, our primary teaching site, is a high volume, urban safety-net, Level 1 Trauma center where our residents care for a diverse patient population with a wide range of acuity and pathology.
+The mission of our residency program is to cultivate compassionate and competent emergency medicine specialists through a comprehensive training program that focuses on the development of strong clinical skills, teamwork, and life-long learning, with an emphasis on evidence- based medicine.
+Truman Medical Center, our primary teaching site, is an urban safety-net, Level 1 Trauma center where our residents care for a diverse patient population with all ranges of acuity and pathology.
 Residents also gain outstanding pediatric experience at nationally renowned Children’s Mercy Hospital.
 In short, we feel our residents are prepared to work and excel in any setting post-graduation; from high-volume trauma centers to rural sites, from academic to community settings.

 I fell in love with the UMKC program when I rotated here as a medical student, was fortunate to train here as a resident, and am now very honored to be the residency program director.
 We have a fantastic leadership team that is highly invested in the program and enthusiastic about teaching and mentoring residents.